EllianCarlos/EllianCarlos/README.md

 ### Hi there 👋

-I'm a web developer and information systems student in Brazil.
-I am passionate about math, computer science and science!
-I love participating in any type of competition and I love to start projects, sometimes I even get to finish one of them.
+I'm a web developer and master's student in Brazil.
+I am passionate about math, computers and science!
+I love to learn, teach e explora new things.
+I'm thrilled by the excitement of discovery.

 📫 If you want to reach me out, just e-mail me at `elliancarlos at gmail.com`.

-🔭 I am currently working in Tokenlab as a Web Developer.
+🔭 I am currently working at CI&T as a Backend Senior Engineer.

 🌱 I’m currently learning a looot of things, but mostly Computational Models for Biology, Systems Architecture and Machine Learning.

+👯 I’m looking to collaborate on ideas for papers in Computational Modelling for Biology.
+I can add a lot if you need experience in ML, AI, Optimization Algorithms and other Algorithms and Data Structures.

+>  "I'm no prophet.
+My job is making windows where there were once walls." — Michel Foucault

 <!--
 **EllianCarlos/EllianCarlos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.